-4. OUTWARDS REINSURANCE.
+4. OUTWARDS REINSURANCE

-4.1 By gathering together the figures for each catastrophe's loss from all the treaties in force on the portfolio it should be possible to examine the totals against the effect of outwards reinsurance treaties.
-Usually only one year of account is involved in each case as the outward treaties are seldom spread across a number of years of account but there are exceptions e.g. Cat.
-90A is covered by two years of account in some offices.
+4.1 By gathering together the figures for each catastrophe's loss from all the treaties in force on the portfolio, it should be possible to examine the totals against the effect of outwards reinsurance treaties.
+Usually only one year of account is involved in each case, as the outward treaties are seldom spread across a number of years of account, but there are exceptions, e.g. Catastrophe 90A is covered by two years of account in some offices.

-4.2 The rate of conversion between dollars and pounds may cause a difficulty as the standard conversion rate used may differ for outwards business as against inwards business or there may have been varying rates of exchange between separate inwards treaties.
-However the London market has tended to use a standard pattern over the years and hence there may possibly not be as much difficulty as could arise.
-If variations do exist, then the calculation becomes even more complex as it is necessary to determine the ratio of pounds to dollars that will apply to the outwards reinsurance protections before amalgamating them into one figure to be able to compare against excess points and limits and to calculate net figures.
+4.2 The rate of conversion between dollars and pounds may cause a difficulty, as the standard conversion rate used may differ for outwards business as against inwards business, or there may have been varying rates of exchange between separate inwards treaties (see § 2.2.2.4).
+However, the London Market has tended to use a standard pattern over the years, and hence there may possibly not be as much difficulty as could arise.
+If variations do exist, then the calculation becomes even more complex, as it is necessary to determine the ratio of pounds to dollars that will apply to the outwards reinsurance protections before amalgamating them into one figure to be compared against excess points and limits, and so as to calculate net figures.

-4.3 It will then be necessary, as in the case of inwards treaties, to examine for both horizontal and vertical exhaustion.
-If either occurs then it means that the residual losses over and above the top limit or horizontally will be on a net basis.
+4.3 It will, then, be necessary, as in the case of inwards treaties, to examine for both horizontal and vertical exhaustion.
+If either occurs, then it means that the residual losses over and above the top limit or horizontally will be on a net basis.